GoogleCloudPlatform/document-intake-accelerator/README.md

 ### Using Shared Virtual Private Cloud (VPC) for the deployment

 As is often the case in real-world configurations, this blueprint accepts as input an existing [Shared-VPC](https://cloud.google.com/vpc/docs/shared-vpc) via the `network_config` variable inside [terraform.tfvars](terraform/environments/dev/terraform.tfvars).
-Check this [documentation page](docs/NetworkConfiguration.md) on preparation for Shared VPC usage when deploying this solution.
+For the preparation steps to set up VPC Host Project and Service project, refer to the steps described in [here](docs/SharedVPC_steps.md).

-You could also reserve a static IP address to be used for the front end. be sure, though, to reserve the IP address in the Service Project (not in the VPC host project).
+You could also reserve a static IP address to be used for the front end.
+The reserved external IP must be in the Service Project, must be regional and in the same region as GKE cluster (us-cdentral1).
 ## Installation Using Cloud Shell

 Following steps describe installation using Google Cloud Shell console.